 I moved to Israel in 2010 from the USA.
 At the time I was a SPANISH /ESL teacher for middle school and high school students.
 Additionally, I was a newly practicing MASSAGE THERAPIST.
 I enjoyed different aspects of both professions.
-One thing about massage I love was the transformation which took place within the hour.
+One thing about massage I love was the transformation that took place within the hour.
 A client would arrive in pain and leave relaxed “like jello”.
 In teaching, I enjoyed the flexibility and creativity of the work.
-I did lots of hands on projects and arts integration.
-I liked getting to know my students and creating lessons that meaningful to them with long-range impact.
+I did lots of hands-on projects and arts integration.
+I liked getting to know my students and meaningful creating lessons with long-range impact.

 In regards to being an organizer, I’ve been doing this sort of thing since 1st grade when I used to go around the classroom straightening everyone’s desks.
 It’s said that if you want to go into business, take a talent you have and use it.
 Since managing a classful of students was something I no longer wanted to pour my energy into, I started my organizing business.